malikpiara/moonwith/posts/startupportugal-6-23.md

 7. Despite the emigration levels, my sense, from an intercultural point of view is that the Portuguese are loyal to the companies they work for and fond of staying in Portugal.
 There are highly qualified professionals, above the avarage in the rest of Europe who choose to stay, despite their struggles, until they feel like they don't have another choice.
 This can be an opportunity for German companies that would like to get established in Portugal.
 If you're able to provide competitive compensation, you'l have a chance at attracting and retaining amazing talent.
 8. Many Portuguese companies pick the US or the UK as their primary market.
 The German market is big.
 There is an opportunity for deeper collaboration and I believe a way to get there is by investing in deeper relationships and bilateral programmes.

+### Some of the Portuguese companies with highest valuation in June 2023
 | Company | Market | Relevant Location |
 | -------- | -------- | -------- |
 | Outsystems   | **B2B**, **Enterprise**   | 🇺🇸 Boston, Massachusetts (HQ)